JPGoneBrazy/bdo-nsfw/PAZ/README.md

 4. If you are not used to command line:
    1. Open 2 file explorer windows.
 Make them side by side.
 So you can see both of them.
    2. One windows points to this folder where this README file and midnight_xyzw.cmd are.
-   3. The other windows points to your BDO game's main folder (the parent folder of the PAZ folder)
+   3. The other windows points to your game's main folder (the parent folder of the PAZ folder)
    4. Drag the PAZ folder, drop it onto the `midnight_xyzw.cmd`.
 This will launch the deployment script.
    5. Follow the screen instructions to install the mod.
 5. When the script finishes, it should generate a `files_to_patch` folder in your game's PAZ folder.
 If your game already has the `files_to_patch` folder with your own mods in it.
 Rest assure that the script will reuse it and not delete/modify anything of your own mods in it.